gualt1995/pIHM/README.md

 # pIHM : Freshfood

 ## Introduction
-Freshfood is an Android app designed to replace the menus of a restaurant.
+Freshfood is the prototype for an Android app designed to replace the menus of a restaurant.

 ## Installation
 The app was coded under Android Studio, the folder freshfoods should be recognized as a standard Android Studio project and can be imported into the IDE, the app was tested with devices running android 5.0 to android 8.0.
+You should then be able to either run freshfoods on an Android VM or to install it on one of your devices.

 ## Usage :
 <p align="center">